 It can be surprisingly easy for data to make it possible to identify someone.
-For example, the combination of zip code, sex, and birthday may be enough to identify someone in the US.
+For example, the combination of zip code, sex, and birthday is enough to identify 87% of people in the US.
 While it’s obvious that someone stating her zip code is giving away some amount of identifiable information, it is possible to leak identifiable information in more subtle ways.
 In one famous case study, anonymous movie ratings were combined with other publicly available information to eventually obtain medical records.

 I can help